 Size composition data for SBT caught by the NZ domestic fisheries were extracted from the interim update of the CCSBT database and were examined for trends in juvenile fish less than 6 years of age (Figs. 6 & 7).
 In the NZ domestic fishery, juvenile fish aged less than 6 years have comprised on average 18 per cent of the catch, although size composition is not as well estimated for this fleet as for the charter fleet.
-All size composition data for the charter fishery are derived from longline vessels.
 The data for the early years of the domestic fishery are dominated by handline and troll caught fish and in more recent years by longline vessels.
 As such, caution should be used in interpreting the full time series because of this discontinuity (Hartog & Preece 2008).